janaelazm/openGL/README.md

 ## Upcoming

 New features or experiments will live in separate branches or folders, currently in progress:
-- Specular maps
+- Specular and normal maps
-- Normal maps
-- Advanced lighting
+- FBO Buffers
 - ....

 The `main` branch will remain a **stable base** — always showing the simple pyramid with texture and lighting.